bootyslayer/MinervaArgus/README.md

 - 👀 I’m interested in ...
 Video Games, Anime, Coding Obviously, and finding new technology online.
 - 🌱 I’m currently learning ...
 Python, Django, Java, JS, CSS, and HTML (Java is my best language right now)
 - 💞️ I’m looking to collaborate on ...
 Anything that would be a good beginner project in Python, JS, or Java to put on my portfolio for a job.
-- 📫 How to reach me ... officialnevvs@gmail.com
+- 📫 How to reach me ... officialnevvs@gmail.com Discord: JaxPrograms#7987